-- In an emergency, which is so widespread to be considered a disaster and/or involving mass casualties, all facility personnel, regardless of position are expected to report to the facility for duty as soon as it is feasible to travel.
-Each department director maintains a current callback list of all employees.
-Once the emergency preparedness plan has been activated, the department director will assign a staff member to initiate the callback list. - Facility volunteers will be asked to leave the facility and not participate in emergency events.
+• In an emergency, which is so widespread to be considered a disaster and/or involving mass casualties, all facility personnel, regardless of position are expected to report to the facility for duty as soon as it is feasible to travel.
+Each department director maintains a current callback list

+- Facility volunteers will be asked to leave the facility and not participate in emergency events.
 The facility will utilize and rely on its sister facilities and corporate employees in the event of an emergency.
-A Disaster Liaison facilities contact information staff listing is maintained by the Payroll Department and distributed periodically to the facility Administrators.
+Disaster Liaison facilities contact information staff listing is maintained by the Payroll Department and distributed periodically to the facility Administrators.
 If such need arises, the Administrator will notify the corporate office who will assist in coordination of resources and sister facility staff assistance. - Please see below for the 1135 waiver regarding Medical/Professional Volunteers. - In the event there is excess personnel, the Command Post will communicate with department directors regarding rescheduling of personnel for future needs.
 The medical staff will report to the Incident Commander for assignments. - See Emergency Preparedness Delegation of Responsibilities Policy.
 Incident Management Team Roles Policy.